New Sophos Firewall models in the XGS Desktop series available

 | Concurrent Xstream SSL/TLS Connections | 18,432 | 18,432 | 0.00 % |

-Comparisons on equal footing: A look behind the scenes of performance tests
+Fair comparisons: a look behind the scenes of performance testing

-Hardware performance comparisons are crucial so that customers know which solution meets their requirements.
-Sophos has recently adjusted the testing methodology to allow fair comparisons with competitors like Fortinet.
-Previous differences in packet sizes led to worse results, although actual performance was good.
-Now Sophos uses the same test conditions as the competition to ensure a fair comparison.
+Hardware performance comparisons are important because customers need to understand which solution fits their requirements.
+Sophos recently adjusted its testing methodology to allow fair comparisons with competitors such as Fortinet.
+Previous differences in packet sizes led to weaker published results, even though real-world performance was good.
+Sophos now uses the same test conditions as the competition to ensure a fair comparison.

 The new testing methodology in detail